ixiaopan/blog/content/post/probabilistic-model.md

 At the beginning, let's have a quick refresh on probability.

+> A random variable is variable that can take on different values randomly.
+>
+>
+>
+> On its own, it is a description the states that are possible; it must be coupled with a probability distribution that specifies how likely each of these states are.
+>
+>
+>
+> — Deep Learning, p54

+In short, a random variable covers two aspects: possible value and the likelihood of taking that value.
 Conventionly, we use a capital letter, such as $X$ or $Y$, to represent a random variable.
 Suppose we have two random variables of interest, $X$ and $Y$,

 - The joint probability of $X$ that takes the value of $x$ and $Y$ that takes the value of $y$ is written as $P(X = x, Y=y)$, which means that the probability of $x$ and $y$ happening at the same time